revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---
-20.What is the output of the following list operation?
+20.What will be the output of the following list operation

 ```python
 aList = [10, 20, 30, 40, 50, 60, 70, 80]